lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

 ### Permission statements

 In the majority of cases, there must be a permission statement for each domain serving substantive content.
+The permission statement(s) need not be visible and could be an html comment embedded in an appropriate web page.
+The permission statement(s) should appear conditionally depending on if the crawler has access to content.

 The standard CLOCKSS permission statement is: